roshanpolasa/Dashboard/README.md

 -> npm i @angular/cdk

 # ->ng serve
+delete the old scr file in project and add scr file from git

-# -> copy the scr file in new program
+# -> copy the scr file in new project